 Forensic image or video comparison is the process of comparing known and unknown subjects depicted in digital imagery.
 Then, we identify whether an unknown subject matches the known subject.
 At Primeau Forensics, we offer image comparison, video comparison and other identification services for criminal defense cases, law enforcement applications and litigation uses.
 In addition to these services, we offer a detailed analysis based on case similarities and differences.

-Learn how image comparison and video comparison solved a real case of mistaken identity, and explore the forensic guidelines we adhere to during image and video comparison below.
+Learn how our comparison services solved a real case of mistaken identity, and explore the forensic guidelines we adhere to below.

 - A facial comparison between an unknown subject depicted in a surveillance image with an identified suspect.

 - The comparison of objects, such as a vehicle, depicted in surveillance images with those recovered in an investigation.

 Guidelines for Forensic Image Analysis are set by the Scientific Working Group on Digital Evidence (SWGDE).

 FOLLOWING SWGDE GUIDELINES

 A significant aspect of digital forensics is using industry best practices, even while technology and techniques constantly change.
 At Primeau Forensics, we adhere to the regulations outlined by notable organizations such as SWGDE.
 These standards describe all the proper procedures for image comparison and provide a baseline for our methods.